jlparkI/xGPR/docs/basic_tutorial.rst

 ----------------------------------------

 Most kernels in xGPR have either two hyperparameters ("lambda", "sigma") or one ("lambda").
-(There's an exception to this, the ``MiniARD`` kernel, but we'll save that one for an advanced tutorial.)
+(There's an exception to this, the ``MiniARD`` kernel, which is a fixed-length kernel that assigns a different "importance" or lengthscale to different groups of features.
+We'll save that one for an advanced tutorial.)
 The Lambda hyperparameter is like the ridge penalty in ridge regression: it provides regularization and is roughly related to how "noisy" the data is expected to be.
 Larger (more positive) values = stronger regularization. xGPR squares the Lambda hyperparameter when fitting.

 The "sigma" hyperparameter, for kernels that have it, is an inverse lengthscale that (to oversimplify